vinod-kayartaya/SONY-SEP-2022/java/day1/Readme.md

 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/3d9689077ce39529e3198213901261ebcf48197d">

-Write a Java function that accepts angle in degrees and returns the sine of the given angle.
+Write a Java function that accepts angle in radians and returns the sine of the given angle.

 Call the function in main, multiple times by supplying multiple values and verify the same.